North Pennines

-The North Pennines is the northernmost section of the Pennine range of hills which runs north–south through northern England.
-It lies between Carlisle to the west and Darlington to the east.
-It is bounded to the north by the Tyne Valley and to the south by the Stainmore Gap.
+The North Pennines are the northernmost section of the Pennines, a range of hills which run north–south through northern England.
+They run along the border between County Durham and Northumberland in the east and Cumbria in the west, and are bounded to the north by the Tyne Valley and to the south by the Stainmore Gap.
+Much of the region is moorland, and it contains significant industrial archaeology.